alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 * Automatic backup in order to avoid loosing data.

 ## Mail server configuration
-Let's start with the email server.
+Note: [Direct Mail](https://www.alibabacloud.com/product/directmail) is not available in all regions, but you can configure it in a different one from where you have created your ECS.
+At the time of writing, Direct Mail is available in China (Hangzhou), Singapore and Australia (Sydney).
+Please [contact us](mailto:projectdelivery@alibabacloud.com) if you need it in another region.

 Go back to the Alibaba Cloud web console and execute the following instructions:
 * Go to the [Direct Mail console](https://dm.console.aliyun.com/);
-* Select the same region as your ECS on top of the page;
+* Select the region on top of the page;
 * Click on the "Email Domains" item on the left menu;
 * Click on the "New Domain" button;
 * In the new form, set the domain as "mail.my-sample-domain.xyz" (the domain you chose earlier with the prefix "mail.");